User login

 Who decides which programs you invest in?

 Committees of knowledgeable volunteers and experts from our community carefully screen and select the programs funded by your contribution.
 Their recommendations are reviewed and approved by our volunteer board of directors.
 After selection, these programs are rigorously monitored to ensure they produce positive, measurable results.
-Every three years, all of our programs go through an open and competitive review process to ensure that the most effective programs in our community are receiving support.
-We publish our progress in our annual Donor Report so our donors know the impact their contributions are making in our community.
+Every two years, all of our programs go through an open and competitive review process to ensure that the most effective programs in our community are receiving support.

 I don't benefit, so why should I give?

-When you support United Way, you help build a better quality of life for all South Mississippians.
-Our research indicates one key fact over and over again: Education, Income, and Health are the key building blocks for a good life.
-If we as a community work together to improve the many issues that relate to Education, Income and Health in South Mississippi, we can enhance economic development opportunities and the future for our community's children.
+When you support United Way of South Mississippi, you help build a better quality of life for everyone in Harrison, Hancock, Pearl River and Stone Counties.
+Our research indicates one key fact over and over again: Education, Financial Stability and Health are the key building blocks for a good life.
+That’s why United Way especially focuses on impacting those three areas!
+We know that if we as a community work together to improve the many issues that relate to Education, Financial Stability and Health in South Mississippi, we can enhance economic development opportunities and the future for our community’s children.

 Is my donation tax deductible?